Długa Street, Bydgoszcz: House at 52

 The building is delimited by streets Długa, Jan Kazimierz and Pod Blankami.
 It houses the seat of the Kujawsko-Pomorskie Regional Administrative Court.

 The origins of the building are not well documented, but it is known that in this place stood brick or wattle and daub buildings in the 15th century.
 In 2008, archaeological research estimated the remains of a brick building at 52 dating back between the 16th to the 18th centuries.

 The outline of the current building, appears on city documents in 1876.

 At the beginning of the 20th century, the tenement housed several shops: Blumenthal paper shop, hairdresser and butcher Kaschika Josel, then Rose and Gertrude Wolff selling kosher meats.
 On the first floor officiated a lawyer Mr Jakobsohn, the second was the tailor establishment of Mr Ludwig, and on the third level Miss Seifert gave piano lessons.
 These shops and craft were at that time mostly owned by people of Jewish origin.

 From 1909 to 1920, the ground floor has housed the set of "Dziennik Bydgoski" (The Official of Bydgoszcz), established by journalist Jan Teska.
 It was the most important Polish newspaper in Bromberg during the Prussian era and the most popular in the city during interwar period.
-On the façade of the building onto Długa street, a commemorative plaque commemorating Jan Teska as a mainstay of Polish in the first decades of the 20th century in Bydgoszcz has been unveiled in 1996.
+On the façade of the building onto Długa street, a commemorative plaque in memory of Jan Teska as a mainstay of Polish in the first decades of the 20th century in Bydgoszcz has been unveiled in 1996.

 In 2002, the Regional Supreme Administrative Court, renamed in 2004 the Provincial Administrative Court, moved to this building.
 For this occasion, a complete renovation has been carried out as well as an adjustment of interiors to the needs of the judiciary activity.

 The building has a horseshoe footprint.
 The tenement has a cellar, two-storey and an attic.
 The ground floor is decorated with bossages. on the facade, floors are separated with cornices, with a grander one on the top.
 The windows of the first and second floors display architectural detailed decoration.